Methemoglobinemia: Diagnosis

 The diagnosis of methemoglobinemia is made with the typical symptoms, a suggestive history, low oxygen saturation on pulse oximetry measurements (SpO2) and these symptoms (cyanosis and hypoxia) failing to improve on oxygen treatment.
 The definitive test would be obtaining either CO-oximeter or a methemoglobin level on an arterial blood gas test.

 Arterial blood with an elevated methemoglobin level has a characteristic chocolate-brown color as compared to normal bright red oxygen-containing arterial blood; the color can be compared with reference charts.

 The SaO2 calculation in the arterial blood gas analysis is falsely normal, as it is calculated under the premise of hemoglobin either being oxyhemoglobin or deoxyhemoglobin.
-However, co-oximetry can distinguish the methemoglobin concentration and percentage of hemoblobin.
+However, co-oximetry can distinguish the methemoglobin concentration and percentage of hemoglobin.

 At the same time, the SpO2 concentration as measured by pulse ox is false high, because methemoglobin absorbs the pulse ox light at the 2 wavelengths it uses to calculate the ratio of oxyhemoglobin and deoxyhemoglobin.
-For example with a methemoglobin level of 30-35%, this ratio of light absorbance is 1.0, which translates into a false high SpO2 of 85%.
+For example with a methemoglobin level of 30–35%, this ratio of light absorbance is 1.0, which translates into a false high SpO2 of 85%.